 Locally or Abroad

 Internships are a proven way to gain relevant knowledge, skills, and experience while establishing important connections in a given field.
 The tremendous particularity of this internship is the foreign language component: you will speak in French.
-A French 3 level is recommended.
+Levels of French will depend on where you do your internship.
 It is the best way to immerse yourself and improve your French.
 Internships are a way to get your feet wet and find out if a specific field is something you could see yourself doing in the future.
 The experience they provide make you a preferred job candidate with another language in your portfolio.

 Here are the places where you can do your internship: